 The Zero 9 is the ‘on-size-fits-all’ scooter that has an answer to most questions asked by riders.
 It is just about light enough at 17.5kg to be portable and still fast and comfortable enough to handle distance as a point-to-point scooter.
 It is a well-judged solution to most transport conundrums.

 The Zero 8x fits into the extreme category of scooter.
 However, it is slightly more compact due to its 8″ wheels and features folding handlebars to facilitate storage.
 It still weighs 33 kg and, although it will fold, it is not achievable in seconds.
-It is not a practical scooter but it will fulfill a function should a rider really want the torque based thrills it will no doubt offer.
+It is not a practical scooter but it will fulfil a function should a rider really want the torque based thrills it will no doubt offer.

 If you are looking for something that is fast but still practical enough to fold easily and go on a train occasionally, perhaps you should consider the Zero 10?
 You can equip this scooter with upgraded hydraulic brakes which you grow to appreciate over longer distances.
 It has a lower ride height giving a more stable and comfortable ride.
 Plus, 10″ pneumatic tires keep you safe in all weather providing plenty of grip for better handling.